Ved-Padmawar/screen-interaction-recorder/README.md

 2. Enter a title for your recording
 3. Click "Start Recording"
 4. Navigate through the website, performing the interactions you want to record
-5. For each interaction:
+5. To capture an interaction, hold the Shift key while clicking on elements
-   - The extension will take a screenshot
+   - The extension will take a screenshot for each Shift+Click
-   - A popup will appear asking for an explanation (optional)
-   - Enter text describing what the interaction does
-   - Click "Save" or press Ctrl+Enter
+   - Regular clicks without Shift will not be recorded, allowing normal navigation
 6. When finished, click the extension icon again and select "Stop Recording"
+7. The edit page will open automatically, allowing you to:
+   - Review each captured interaction
+   - Add or edit tooltip text for each step
+   - Save your changes or cancel to discard them

 ### Viewing and Exporting Recordings